Shahin-01/VQA-AD/README.md

 Firstly, we need to get the MS COCO files.
 In order to get the MS COCO files, we need to go to  the ```src/utilities``` folder and execute ``` download_and_unzip_datasets.csh ```.
 The commands inside this script file will download the MS COCO images.
 Once this step is completed,  execute the ```make_vocabs_for_questions_answers.py``` file.
 This script will generate the question and answer vocabularies for the MS COCO images.

 The next step is to train the VQA network on the MS COCO images using the ```src/vqa_notebook_train_MSCOCO.ipynb``` script and save the PyTorch model.
-It took us nearly ~ 40 hours to train the MSCOCO images with 50 epochs on a machine with a NVIDIA RTX 3090 GPU and 32 GB memory size.
+It took us nearly ~ 40 hours to train the MS COCO images with 50 epochs on a machine with a NVIDIA RTX 3090 GPU and 32 GB memory size.